 - to promote, improve, develop and maintain an appreciation of the art and science of music in all its aspects by the presentation of public concerts

 - to provide the opportunity for young and up-and-coming musicians to perform chamber music

 - to establish a self-funding annual festival that enables world-class chamber musicians to perform in the setting of North Stradbroke Island.

 We are thrilled by the surge of support from the island community, and hope we can enrich island community life in return.
-To find out how the festival musicians are working with school students and other young people on the island, visit the accompanying Activities for Students page.
+To find out how the festival musicians have worked with school students and other young people on the island, visit the accompanying Activities for Students page.